 I have long had an interest in the underlying aspects and motivations of people’s behaviour.
 Several years ago, I completed a foundation course in counselling skills, and also a foundation course in group analytic psychotherapy.
 I took this one set further a couple of years ago and started training as a psychotherapist.
-I did this for 18 months and started seeing clients but struggled with level of work involved and keeping the day to day business going, so have put on hold for the moment.
-Whatever I do with it, I do feel that a sound psychological understanding of the areas of counselling and psychological therapies are an important foundation that enhance my coaching practice.
+I did this for 18 months and started seeing clients but struggled with level of work involved and keeping the day to day business going; I also felt that I was “good enough” as a Coach that can when the situation requires it, work deeply with people, as well as supporting self awareness and responsibility for action.
+I do feel that a sound psychological understanding of the areas of counselling and psychological therapies are an important foundation that enhance my coaching practice.

 The next few years